dalehenrich/gsApplicationTools/docs/gettingStarted.md

           self error: 'commit conflicts - could not log conflict dictionary' ] ]
 ```

-Here are the *gem server* methods for invoking *parallel processing mode*:
-  - gemServer:
-  - gemServer:exceptionSet:
-  - gemServer:exceptionSet:onError:
-  - gemServer:onError:

-With the **exceptionSet:** argument, you may specify an alternate list of exceptions to handle.
-Make sure that the implementation of **exceptionHandlingForGemServer:** has been correctly defined for each of the exceptions in your alternate list.

-With the **onError:** block, you may specify additional processing for exceptions beyond the default logging.
-For a web application, you may want to return a response with the appropriate 4xx or 5xx status.

 ####Serial Processing Mode
 It may not always be practical or necessary to employ *parallel processing mode* in a *gem server*.